coldshrine/study-notes/books/designing-data-intensive-applications.md

 * Preallocate blocks of sequence numbers.

 The only problem is that the sequence numbers they generate are _not consistent with causality_.
 They do not correctly capture ordering of operations across different nodes.

+There is simple method for generating sequence numbers that _is_ consistent with causality: _Lamport timestamps_.